brunokeymolen/nn20db-sdk/README.md

 ## Current limitations

 - The SDK is currently beta.
-- The public repository does not contain the proprietary static libraries.
+- The public repository does not contain the proprietary static libraries, these are available in the github releases.
 - ESP32 demos are search-only by design, adding vectors on esp32 is possible but it can get slow.
 It is suggested to add sporadically.
 - Large indexes should currently be built on Linux and copied to the target device.
 - Multi-threaded search is not implemented yet; use `search_threads = 1`.